ufxela/PiRat/proposal.md

 *Hardware:*

 1. Model and 3D print chassis for rat
-1. Mount time of flight sensor
+1. Mount time of flight sensor / ultrasonic distance sensor
 1. Find / make wheels which have really good grip
 1. Make maze, ideally with configurability. (slot and fit walls)